Easel Activities are a valuable easy-to-use tool to provide interactive elementary music activities and increase student engagement.

 - 1:51 Teach Easel Activities Using the View as Student Tab

 - 5:24 Monitor Student Work in the Report Tab

 - 5:39 Interactive Elementary Music Worksheets – Easel Activities

 Easel Video Tutorials by TpT

-TpT is continuing to enhance the features of their Easel platform.
+TpT continues to enhance the features of the Easel platform.
 For more information about Easel Activities, see the short, targeted video tutorials below.

 - The Basics of Teaching Using Easel by TpT™ | Teachers Pay Teachers

 - How to Find and Create Easel Activities on TpT | Teachers Pay Teachers